-With a world that’s constantly moving faster and demanding more of our time and attention, it’s all the more important to approach life in a way that best suits you.
-Hence the surge of lifestyle philosophies and life-managing techniques that fill displays in bookshops and occupy the recommendations section of Amazon.
+With a world that’s constantly moving faster and demanding more of our time and attention, it’s important to approach life in a way that best suits you.
+With everyone trying to manage their work/life balance, it’s unsurprising that books on lifestyle philosophies and life-managing techniques continue to be bestsellers all year round.

-As part of Stress Awareness Month, we’ve pulled together a selection of popular and relevant books offering ways to look at the world and, more importantly, your place in it to give you a taster of the life-changes you could make to reduce stress and live a happier life.
+As part of Stress Awareness Month, we’ve pulled together a selection of popular and relevant books offering ways to look at the world and your place in it.
+Check out our wellbeing reading list to give you a taster of the changes you could make to reduce stress and live a happier life.

 The concept of minimalism has been around forever, but with Minimalism: Live a Meaningful Life and its authors’ website and podcast it’s become a hugely popular trend.
 Flying in the face of the consumerist culture, the minimalist ideal promotes reducing clutter in your life – both physical and psychological – so that you can focus on the things that really matter to you.
 The main message is iterated regularly throughout the Minimalism book, website and podcast: “Does it add value?”
 If not, bin it.
 It can seem a little preachy and (ironically) indulgent at times, but beneath the overzealous narrative the underlying philosophy is one that is worth investigating if you feel overwhelmed by some or all aspects of life.
 And, in true minimalist style, it’s only 140 pages, so it won’t take you ages to read.